aurora-yn/To-Do-List/README.md

-# To-Do-List
+# Do To Do List
-To Do List App with React Native
+Do To Do List App with React Native